nosas/blog/keras_tuner_tensorboard/article.md

     <figcaption>Initial, unfiltered scatter plots matrix view, colored by validation loss</figcaption>
 </figure>

-We can filter the data based on the validation loss metrics or we can highlight a subset of trials.
+We can filter the data based on the validation loss metrics, or we can highlight a subset of trials.
 For instance, the figure below highlights trials with validation loss lower than 0.5.

 <figure class="center" style="width:98%;">